pwnpad/pwnpad/README.md

 #### Proxy

-You can proxy your traffic through PwnPad by doing these steps
+You can proxy your traffic through PwnPad by doing these steps.

 1. Use `p2 ls` to the port bound to port 22
 2. `sshuttle -vHNr pwnpad@localhost:<port>`

 #### Publish Port to Public

-You can use ngrok to publish a port to the public
+You can use ngrok to publish a port to the public.

 - Start: `publish start <port>` (Insert api key if prompted)
 - Stop: `publish stop`